Trafikito/agent/README.md

-# Trafikito.com agent for Linux machines
+# Trafikito agent for Linux machines
 POSIX agent which is running on client's machine.

 Once per minute agent get commands to execute from Trafikito API by server configuration,